 We have used Airbnb throughout Japan, including for two separate month-long stays in Kyoto.
 It’s an excellent way to save money, and is particularly good for larger families, as most hotels in Japan are geared for solo travelers or parties of 1-2.
 Read our Tips for Using Airbnb post for our recommendations for booking an Airbnb for a Tokyo Disney vacation.

-For the easiest Dreaming Up parade viewing experience, watch the last running of the parade from the rail near the Partners statue.
+For the easiest parade viewing experience, watch the last running of the parade from the rail near the Partners statue.
 This provides an elevated view and is not as good for ground level performers, but is great for photos with the floats in the background.
 The best ground-level view is the left side of the Central Plaza curb (directly in front of Crystal Palace).

 If you do opt for hotels, we recommend doing a split hotel stay with one hotel at Tokyo Disney Resort for that portion of your trip, and one hotel in downtown Tokyo for that portion of your trip.
 The commute to Maihama Station from downtown can take an hour, and transferring through Tokyo Station can be brutal.